 Getting started on your Doctor of Business Administration is a quick and simple process.
 There are no application fees or entrance exams.
 Admissions requirements are designed to assure that students are prepared for the academic challenge of doctoral work and possess the necessary academic and professional background to be successful.

 To be considered for admission into the DBA degree program, applicants must have:

 - Five years of management or industry leadership experience, or equivalent experience as a business educator

 - A master’s degree with a concentration in business or business-related field from a regionally accredited institution

 - If an applicant’s master’s level program is not in a business-related field, an additional three years of management experience is required

 Your first important step is to complete the online doctoral application.
 After applications are received, applicants are vetted as they move through the following steps:

 Upon application, your Online Admissions Associate will send you a Transcript Request Form(s) via Docusign to sign, which will allow JWU to request your transcript(s) on your behalf.
 (If your school requires additional information to process the request, you will be notified by the admissions team.)
-JWU must receive transcripts, diplomas, and/or certifications from all postsecondary schools, so you may receive more than one Docusign request to complete.
-(Note: If you have not yet connected with an Online Admissions Associate but are interested in starting the transcript-request process, fill out this form and JWU Online will send you a link to get started.)
+JWU must receive all transcripts, diplomas, and/or certifications from all postsecondary schools, so you may receive more than one Docusign request to complete.
 It is the student’s responsibility to provide verification of secondary school completion.
 Without verification, the student may not be allowed to register for the current term or continue enrollment and will be in jeopardy of losing his or her acceptance to the university as well as all financial aid.
-Refer to the “Admissions/Applying” section in the JWU campus catalog online for information on verification documents.
+Refer to the “Admissions/Applying” section in the JWU campus catalog online for information on verification documents

 Write a personal statement